 - a.
 Tube tops, halter tops, tops that bare any part of the body chest to waist, or short skirts/short shorts (No more than 4" above the knees); - b.
-Jeans with holes or tears; pajamas or slippers - c.
+Jeans with holes or tears; pajamas or slippers, tight fitting leggings or pants; - c.
 Clothing that intentionally reveals, or is worn in a manner to reveal undergarments; - d.
 Clothing that includes any shoulder strap less than 2" in width; - e.
 Fishnet stockings; - f.
-Hats, caps, hoods, bandanas, scarves or other headgear, with exception given for medical and religious reasons;
+Hats, caps, hoods, bandanas, scarves or other headgear, with exception given for medical and religious reasons; - g.

-- g.
 Clothing, jewelry, or related apparel which refers to alcohol, drugs, tobacco, profanity, weapons, sexual connotations, or which have an inflammatory, suggestive double-meaning or inappropriate message; - h.
-Dark glasses unless prescribed by a doctor. - i.
+Dark glasses unless prescribed by a doctor for a limited amount of time. - i.
 Items worn or displayed that refer to affiliation with gangs or illegal activities;